druvdub/3yp/docs/notes.md

 - Performs worse with data augmentation
 - Performs same when increasing the number of steps with same 2 layered architecture
+- For Binary Classification BasicSNN, Increasing the number of neurons seems to regress the model